dichev/automation-suite/deploy/README.md

 Sync operator bet limits without downtime

 Options:
+  -o, --operators <name>  [required] The target operator name.
+Available: bots,
+                          dope, islandluck, approv, betconstruct, bede, igc,
+                          kindredgroup, matchbook, plaingaming, rank, techsson,
+                          playfortuna, videoslots, leovegas (..
+126 more)
-  -o, --operators <name>  [required] The target operator name --rollback              Will restore the previous state of the bet limits.
-In case of production errors this is the fastest route
+  --rollback              Will restore the previous state of the bet limits.
+In
+                          case of production errors this is the fastest route

-Additional Options:
+Additional Options: (see global options)
-  -p, --parallel [limit]  When run with multiple hosts define how many commands to be executed in parallel.
-Set to 0 execute them all together.
-By default will be executed sequentially
-  -v, --verbose           Turn ON log details of whats happening -f, --force             Suppress confirm messages (used for automation) --dry-run               Dry run mode will do everything as usual except commands execution --quiet                 Turn off chat and some logs in stdout --wait <int>            Pause between iterations in seconds --announce              Announce what and why is happening and delay the execution to give time to all to prepare --no-chat               Disable chat notification if they are activated -h, --help              output usage information
 ```
 ### <a name="hermes-sync-games"></a>sync-games
 Sync games and maths seeds